priyanshubhaskar1/Froad_detection-/README.md

+Fraud Detection Using Machine Learning

+This project focuses on detecting fraudulent transactions using multiple machine learning models.
+It includes complete steps from data preprocessing to model evaluation, providing a practical and educational example of fraud analytics.

 📝 Project Description

 This project focuses on building a Fraud Detection System using Machine Learning by analyzing transactional data and identifying patterns associated with fraudulent activities.
 The dataset used in this project contains fictitious, non-real financial data created purely for educational and testing purposes.
 It does not represent real-world individuals or actual financial transactions.